 If one of your organization’s challenges is retaining talent, then improving your onboarding processes can be one of the solutions.
 And e-learning for onboarding can help you achieve this.
 Make it your competitive advantage!

 Do you want to have e-learning for your employees?
-Presenting Learning Management System (LMS) powered by People Dynamics, Inc., an online platform that provides E-Learning services through enriched online courses.
+Presenting LearnED, a learning management system powered by People Dynamics, Inc., an online platform that provides E-Learning services through enriched online courses.
 You can access over 300 courses anytime, anywhere!
-For more information, contact us through email at firstname.lastname@example.org or through our contact page at https://peopledynamics.co/contact-us/.
+You could also customize it to suit your organization’s needs.
+For more information, contact us through email at firstname.lastname@example.org or through our contact page at https://learnedlms.com/contact-us/.